ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/scripts/oidc-cm-scripts/readme.txt

 on the server.

 ** Cookbook for running the supplied scripts.

 Once the toolkit is unpacked cd to its directory.
+Every time you run a command , a file named input.json with your argument is created and the response is stored in output.json.

 0. Register an admin client and get it approved.

 1. Edit the cm-setenv.sh script.
 Set the following (these lines are commented out, so uncomment and set the values
    a.
 SERVER = the server where you registered your admin client
    b.
 ADMIN_ID = the identifier you got at registration.
    c.
 ADMIN_SECRET = the secret you got at registration.

    Everything should now run out of th current directory without change.

 2. Edit any create scripts.
 Templates are
    a. create.json = basic template with a lot of properties set.
    b. minimal.json = the actual minimal JSON blob you can use and successfully create a client
    c. create2.json = another minimal example, with scopes and email
    d. create-extra.json = A more complete example with grant types and such.

-   Hence forth, it is assumed your JSON is included in my-confg.json
+   Henceforth, it is assumed your JSON is included in my-confg.json

 3. Issue

    ./cm-post.sh my-confg.json

-   to create your client
+   to create your client.
+Be sure to read and handle the response, which is also stored in output.json.

 4. You have two options with set the REGISTRATION_URI in the cm-setenv.sh script OR issue

    export REGISTRATION_URI=....